LiskArchive/lisk-mobile/docs/CONTRIBUTING.md

 ## Writing some code!

 Contributing to a project on Github is pretty straight forward.
-If this is you're first time, these are the steps you should take.
+If this is your first time, these are the steps you should take.

 - Fork this repo.